 Many functions that make everyday life seem more pleasant only work if data is also transmitted via the cloud to central systems of the operating system manufacturers.
 Microsoft is no exception to this.
 But not every user likes the idea that the manufacturer of their system is permanently aware of one’s whereabouts.
 And voice recognition, too, only works if the microphone is switched on all the time.
 So, if you are worried that your private data could be intercepted by a third party or you generally want to keep this information to yourself, you should spend more time choosing your settings in Windows.

 In the latest versions of Windows 10, you will find the settings in Settings > Privacy.
 The system’s integrated search function takes you right to the specific page you want, for example if you enter “location” or “speech recognition”.

 - If you are not using Windows on a mobile device, you do not actually need the location function.
 For example, you can get the weather report for your region even if the function is switched off.
 To do this, you will need to enter the location manually.

-- Microsoft has bundled a number of functions into Diagnostics & Feedback.
-All of these functions allow data about your use and your computer to be sent to Microsoft.
-If your privacy is especially important to you, merely leave the Basic option for diagnostic data empty and leave all other options disabled.
+- Microsoft has bundled several functions into Diagnostics & Feedback.
+All these functions allow data about your use and your computer to be sent to Microsoft.
+If your privacy is particularly important to you, only enable the “Basic” diagnostic data and leave all other options disabled.

 - Microsoft assigns every Windows user an advertising ID that allows Windows Store activity, for example, to be logged.
 Information transmitted in this manner is also used to show targeted advertising.
 You can disable the use of your advertising ID in the General section of your privacy settings.
 Microsoft promises to reset the ID completely once you disable the option.